startling/argent/README.markdown

    --h, --help   Display this help message and exit.
 ```

-There are more over at [this other page](https://github.com/startling/argent/blob/master/examples.markdown).
+[Here's](https://github.com/startling/argent/blob/master/examples/subcommands.py) a more featureful example, and there are more over at [this other page](https://github.com/startling/argent/blob/master/examples.markdown).

 ## Todo:
 * Flags that can take arguments -- like `--flag argument`.
 * Type checking; for now you have to assume everything will come in as strings.
 * Colorized help output?
 * Clean up the codebase, as always.
+* More documentation.